mfncooper/pyham_pe/docs/compatibility.rst

      - Direwolf
      - ldsped
      - AGWPE
+     - QtSoundModem
    * - Application login
      - No
      - Yes
      - Yes
+     - No
    * - Port capabilities
      - Yes [#]_
      - Yes
      - Yes
+     - Yes
    * - Heard stations
      - No
      - Yes [#]_
      - Yes
+     - No
    * - Frames waiting on port
      - Yes
      - No
      - Yes
+     - No
    * - Monitor own frames
      - Yes
      - No
      - Yes
+     - Yes
+   * - Unproto with vias
+     - Yes
+     - Yes
+     - Yes
+     - No
    * - Non-standard connections
      - Yes
      - No
      - Yes
+     - No
    * - Incoming connections
      - Yes
      - No
      - Yes
+     - Yes

 .. rubric:: Notes

-.. [#] Direwolf hard-codes a value of 1 for the number of bytes received in
+.. [#] Direwolf hard-codes all values for port capabilities, so the values
-       the last two minutes.
+       retrieved via AGWPE will likely not match any settings specified in the Direwolf config file.
 .. [#] ldsped versions prior to 1.19 do not include the time data structures,
        only the string representation.